sourcegraph/sg.nvim/README.md

 You can see it "in action" (doesn't do as much as I'd like at the moment) [here](https://youtu.be/iCdsD6MiLQs)

+If you want to test it (and recognize there will be breaking changes) you will need to install:

+- github.com/sourcegraph/src-cli

 ## TODO:

 (still have a few more ideas floating in my head)